cdcor/ChronOS/README.txt

 A detailed explanation on my approach to implementing the file system is in file.js.
 It also explains how I separated text data from swap data.

+I implemented a hard drive display which can be accessed by clicking the header to the memory display.
+Hovering over a TSB will show the data stored there as text data rather than hex and it will also highlight the chained TSB as blue.
+Although there is a manual refresh button, the hard drive display will update everytime it is accessed.

 You can theorically run as many programs as can fit in the hard drive with the way I implemented swapping.
 I have not overfilled the hard drive since the project technically only requires 4 processes to be loaded, so